 Make sure you have correctly identified the pelvic floor muscles and feel comfortable completing the exercises.
 Aim to do 3 sets of 12 squeezes per day.
 Hold each inward squeeze for up to 10 seconds and release.
 Relax for a few seconds between each repetition.

-A 2013 study found that men who did pelvic floor exercises each day for 12 weeks following prostate surgery improved their urinary function and overall quality of life.
+A found that men who did pelvic floor exercises each day for 12 weeks following prostate surgery improved their urinary function and overall quality of life.
 They reduced lower urinary tract symptoms and had maximal urinary flow rate.

 - Sit between your feet with your knees down and your toes facing backward.